Budibase/website/content/blog/automation/internal-processes.md

 In most cases though, we can either think about this as _quality_ or _accuracy_.

-For example, _quality_ could refer to the actual construction of a physical product. _Accuracy_ might be the incidence of errors in a data entry workflow.
+For example, *quality* could refer to the actual construction of goods within production processes. *Accuracy* might be the incidence of errors in a data entry workflow.

 ### Training